antocuni/antocuni.github.io/blog/posts/2025/10-spy-motivations-and-goals/index.md

 using decorators, metaclasses, code generation, etc.  This works because the RPython compiler kicks in only *after* this phase ends.

-Inside PyPy, RPython is just a tool to be able to write the "full Python" which is we give the end users.
+Inside PyPy, RPython is just a tool to be able to write the "full Python" which we give the end users.
 RPython was never meant to be used by final users, and thus its ergonomics is very bad: it happens quite often that if you try to compile an RPython program which contains a type error, you end up with an `AssertionError` inside the